Social-National Assembly: Ideology

-In 2014, the co-founder of the organization, Andriy Biletsky stated that Social-Nationalism is based on three pillars: Racism, Socialism and Great Power.
-He stated that the ideology stands in a strong opposition to any form of liberalism or democracy, that by "socialism" it means a third position in economics, authoritative power, and fair distribution among national producers, and that the main distinction between Nazism and Social Nationalism is the fact that Nazism is more socialist, while Social Nationalism is more nationalist.
-Its ideologue Oleg Odnorozhenko said in 2014 that the SNA stood for preserving “European identity”.
+The ideologue of S.N.A Oleg Odnorozhenko said in 2014 that the SNA stood for preserving “European identity”.
 He said: “We consider the present tendency of Europe leads to the destruction of civilisation, with no control of immigration, the destruction of the family, of religious identity and of everything that made Europe Europe.”
 He said that it had “contact but not close relations” with the British National Party.

 In 2014, political scientist Anton Shekhovtsov, Foreign Policy journalist Alec Luhn and Haaretz journalist Lolita Brayman described the S.N.A as a far-right, neo-Nazi or racist group.
 A ministerial adviser, Anton Gerashchenko, denies these neo-Nazi allegations, stating that "The Social-National Assembly is not a neo-Nazi organization… It is a party of Ukrainian patriots."

 The S.N.A is also a "street combat movement" hostile to ethnic and social minorities: according to researchers and its own website it has carried out physical attacks against them.

 In 2014, over half the membership of the Azov Battalion, a military group with close ties to the Social-National Assembly, was composed of Russian-speaking eastern Ukrainians, as well as a small number of Russian nationals (estimated at 50 in 2015).